steidani/s2s-ai-challenge-kit-eth-ubern/README.md

 Now other people cannot steal your idea/code.

+Now please modify the README in your fork with team details and a description of your method.

 ### 4. Add the `scorer` user to your repo with Reporter permissions
 The scorer is not yet ready, but will follow this [verification notebook](https://renkulab.io/gitlab/aaron.spring/s2s-ai-competition-bootstrap/-/blob/master/notebooks/verification_RPSS.ipynb).